 Always do your best and do it right the first time!

-Loyal, authentic, and WYSIWYG [Wizzy Wig] – It’s an ’80s acronym back when computers first came out.
+Loyal, authentic, and WYSIWYG – It’s an ’80s acronym back when computers first came out.
 It means, ‘What you see is what you get.’

 I’m looking forward to turning off the alarm clock and just relaxing and ‘figuring out what I want to be when I grow up.’
 I will certainly miss working with the great people of LTi.

-A few of our favorite memories…Congratulations on your retirement, Joyce!
+A few of our favorite memories with Joyce…Congrats on your retirement!

 “Joyce is a great developer with lots of knowledge and wisdom and loads of experience!
 She is very diligent, a hard worker, and a perfectionist!
-It has been a pleasure to work with her.
-I will miss working with her!
-I wish her the best in the new chapter of her life!” – Jack Gallagher
+She has been a pleasure to work with and I will miss working with her!
+I wish her the best in her new chapter of her life!”

 “Where do you start with Joyce… One of the most impactful and respected employees we have ever had at LeaseTeam and then at LTi.
 When I think of collaboration and teamwork, Joyce always comes to mind.
 When I think of LeasePlus and LeasePlus customs, I think of Joyce again.
 She has been with us for over 30 years as a vital part of our company, and the very first LTi remote employee working out of the Houston, TX area for many, many years.